What a Degraded RAID Array Actually Means

 - The array remains in this state until a replacement drive is inserted and the rebuild completes, or until a second drive fails.

-Example: A Dell PowerEdge R640 with a PERC H740 controller running 8-drive RAID 5.
-Drive 3 (bay 3) starts reporting SMART predictive failure.
+Example: An 8-drive RAID 5 array has one drive report a SMART predictive failure.
 The controller marks it as failed and transitions the virtual disk to "Degraded."
 The server continues serving the file share.
-Users notice slower access times on large files because every read from a stripe that included drive 3 now requires the controller to XOR the remaining 7 drives to compute the missing data.
+Users notice slower access times on large files because every read from a stripe that included the failed drive now requires the controller to XOR the remaining 7 drives to compute the missing data.

 How Does Degraded State Differ Across RAID Levels?